andrewmummery/PyTextEncrypt/README.md

 left as, e.g. textencryptor.encrypt_file(), the user will be prompted for the required infromation, in this example:

-a.
-The path to the file to be encrypted.
+1. The path to the file to be encrypted.
-b.
-The encryption pin.
+2. The encryption pin.
-c.
-The path for the encrypted file to be saved to.
+3. The path for the encrypted file to be saved to.

 This information can of course be input, then no information will be required from the user, e.g.